jamf/jamf_entries_menu_manager/README.md

 Unzip the file into the `/system/user/addons/` directory.
 The directory may need to be renamed to `entries_menu_manager`.

-Go to the admin panel > Add-ons, and then click **Install** next to **Entries Menu Manager**.
+Go to the Control Panel > Add-ons, and then click **Install** next to **Entries Menu Manager**.

 <img width="388" alt="image" src="https://github.com/jamf/entries-menu-manager/assets/2423727/ccac054d-7d1c-40bb-b644-0730ee8d44df">

 ## Usage

-To manage the order of the Entries menu, either click the Entries Menu Manager add-on or click the gear icon > Settings.
+To manage the order of the Entries menu, either click the add-on or click the gear icon and then click Settings to open the Settings page.

 <img width="492" alt="image" src="https://github.com/jamf/entries-menu-manager/assets/2423727/207d18a8-b547-492f-a66f-4e74592bef3e">

-Either of these paths will load the Settings page, where the Channel order for the Entries menu can be restructured into 1-3 columns, with optional nesting and Titles to further organize the channels.
+On the Settings page, the Channel order for the Entries menu can be restructured and additional organizational options such as nesting are available.

 Click and drag to rearrange Channels/Titles or to nest Channels, and click **Save** to save that order for all CMS users.
 JavaScript will run on each page load to rearrange the Entries menu based on the saved order.
 To revert back to the default Channel order (Alphabetical), click the **Reset to default layout** button, and the saved order will be reset.